-In November 2020, our Board of Directors approved the Silverback Therapeutics, Inc. Change in Control and Severance Benefit Plan (the Severance Plan) which became effective on December 3, 2020.
-The Severance Plan and the individual agreement with each participant in the Severance Plan, or the participation agreement, provide for severance benefits, including in connection with a "change in control" (as defined in the Severance Plan), for certain of our employees, including our executive officers (other than Dr. Thompson), subject to execution and effectiveness of a release of claims.
+In November 2020, our Board of Directors approved the Silverback Therapeutics, Inc. Change in Control and Severance Benefit Plan (the Severance Plan), which became effective on December 3, 2020.
+The Severance Plan and the individual agreement with each participant in the Severance Plan, or the participation agreement, provide for severance benefits, including in connection with a "change in control" (as defined in the Severance Plan), for certain of our employees, including our executive officers, subject to execution and effectiveness of a release of claims.

-The Severance Plan and the participation agreements with our executive officers provide that, in the event of an involuntary termination, which is either a termination without "cause" (not including death or "disability") or a resignation for "good reason" (each, as defined in the Severance Plan), that occurs during the time period commencing three months prior to the to the closing of a change in control and ending 12 months following the closing of such change in control, or the change in control period, (i) Dr. Shawver will be entitled to a lump sum cash payment equal to 24 months of her base salary, a lump sum cash payment equal 200% of her annual target cash bonus for the year in which her termination occurs, a lump sum cash payment equal to a prorated portion of her target annual cash bonus for the year in which her termination occurs, up to 18 months of continued group health plan benefits, and a lump sum payment in an amount equal to the premiums required to continue her group health plan benefits for an additional six months; and (ii) our other executive officers will each be entitled to a lump sum cash payment equal to 18 months of the executive officer's base salary, 150% of the executive officer's annual target cash bonus for the year in which the executive officer's termination occurs, a lump sum cash payment equal to a prorated portion of the executive officer's target annual cash bonus for the year in which the executive officer's termination occurs, up to 18 months of continued group health plan benefits, and, other than for Mr. Piazza, 100% accelerated vesting of all outstanding stock options and other stock awards held by the executive officer.
+The Severance Plan and the participation agreements with our executive officers provide that, in the event of an involuntary termination, which is either a termination without "cause" (not including death or "disability") or a resignation for "good reason" (each, as defined in the Severance Plan), that occurs during the time period commencing three months prior to the to the closing of a change in control and ending 12 months following the closing of such change in control, or the change in control period, (i) Dr. Shawver will be entitled to a lump sum cash payment equal to 24 months of her base salary, a lump sum cash payment equal to a prorated portion of her target annual cash bonus for the year in which her termination occurs, up to 18 months of continued group health plan benefits, and a lump sum payment in an amount equal to the premiums required to continue her group health plan benefits for an additional six months; and (ii) our other executive officers will each be entitled to a lump sum cash payment equal to 18 months of the executive officer's base salary, 150% of the executive officer's annual target cash bonus for the year in which the executive officer's termination occurs, a lump sum cash payment equal to a prorated portion of the executive officer's target annual cash bonus for the year in which the executive officer's termination occurs, a lump sum cash payment equal to a prorated portion of the executive officer's target annual cash bonus for the year in which the executive officer's termination occurs, up to 18 months of continued group health plan benefits, and, other than for Mr. Piazza, 100% accelerated vesting of all outstanding stock options and other stock awards held by the executive officer.
 Additionally, pursuant to the terms of the Severance Plan and their participation agreements, all stock options and other stock awards held by Dr. Shawver and Mr. Piazza will automatically vest in full upon the closing of a change in control (whether or not Dr. Shawver or Mr. Piazza experience an involuntary termination in connection with such change in control).